tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The `bdqffdq:` OWL representation of the Framework [Fitness for Use Framework Ontology](../../bdqffdq/index.md)), and the framing of the [BDQ Tests as RDF](../../../dist/bdq.xml) using that ontology makes Test results particularly amenable to being wrapped in `Annotations` following the W3C Web Annotation Data Model (Sanderson et al. 2017).
 Test responses MAY be represented as `Annotations`.

-The responses from Tests could be structured as elements that can be wrapped in the body `Annotation` document along with metadata from the Framework to describe which Test is being reported upon, and metadata within the target of the `Annotation` to describe which data resource is being annotated, and the state it was in at the time of annotation.
+The responses from Tests could be structured as elements that can be wrapped in the body `Annotation` document along with metadata from the Framework to describe which Test is being reported upon, and metadata within the target of the `Annotation` to describe which `DataResource` is being annotated, and the state it was in at the time of annotation.

 When Test `Responses` are being returned as `Annotations`, they SHOULD use the W3C Web Annotation Data Model for the `Annotations`, and SHOULD place Test `Responses` within the body of the `Annotation`.
 Such `Annotations` SHOULD include reference to the source Test by the versioned fully qualified name of the Test (e.g., bdqtest:47ff73ba-0028-4f79-9ce1-ee7008d66498/2023-09-18) and the Test Label (`rdfs:label`) (e.g., VALIDATION_DAY_STANDARD).
 Such annotations SHOULD also provide the `bdqffdq:Mechanism` that generated the Test response.